rogeryeosgit/DevoProject/Notes.md

 - Plans need to have month, date, passage, owner, short description, id

 - Design - Explansion panels to display plans

+- Upon submission of created plan, need to take out all days and months that have "Enter Passage" default data

+- Cancelling creation of plans should pop a prompt to confirm, in case all data create gets lost